-Requirements Engineering Glossary English Version
+Requirements Engineering Glossary Nederlandse vertaling

-Martin Glinz
+Original English version by Martin Glinz

 Terms of Use

 Individuals and training providers may use this glossary as a basis for seminars, provided that the copyright is acknowledged and included in the seminar materials.
 Anyone using this glossary in advertising needs the approval of IREB e.V. in writing for this purpose.